distributhor/paygate-sdk/README.md

 console.log(paymentResponse.paymentRef);
 ```

-There is plenty more available, all of which is covered in the relevant sections below.
+More detail is covered in the sections below.

 [Back to top](#table-of-contents)